UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session01.rst

     In [7]: r'a "raw" string, the \n comes through as a \n' Out[7]: 'a "raw" string, the \\n comes through as a \\n'

+Python3 strings are fully support Unicode, which means that it can suport literally all the languages in the world (and then some -- Klingon, anyone?)

+Because Unicode is native, you can get very far without even thinking about it.
+Anything you can type in your editor will work fine.

 Keywords
 --------